telerik/ajax-docs/controls/pivotgrid/caching.md

 Session[RadPivotGrid1.UniqueID] = null;
 ````

->note Caching is not supported when using `sessionState` modes requiring the object to be Serializable.
+>tip Caching is not supported when using `sessionState` modes requiring the object to be Serializable.
 When using SQLServer mode the *SessionState* will not be saved.